How to move away from using oil and gas to heat our homes

 Years of burning carbon-heavy fuel sources such as oil and gas to heat our homes has been harming our environment, giving rise to our current climate emergency.
 But what are our alternatives?
-Read on to learn more about how we can make the change from burning fossil fuels to heat our homes?
+Watch this short video to get a quick overview, and then read on to learn more about how we can make the change from burning fossil fuels to heat our homes.

 Fossil fuels – a climate catastrophe